OutSystems/docs-howtos/src/development/data-grid/how-to-view-data.md

 summary: View, explore, and edit large amounts of data in a familiar spreadsheet interface with the Data Grid component for Reactive Web apps.
 ---

-#  How to use the Data Grid component
+#  How to use the Data Grid Reactive

 **Prerequisites**